rohandarandale1144/Blog_Website/README.md

 # Blog_Website
-I have created a simple blog website using HTML
+I have created a simple blog website using HTML & CSS, main intention of making this project is to understand the concept of grid in css.